Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 A post shared by DR. SHAQUILLE O’NEAL Ed.D. (@shaq)

-O’Neal disclosed to Business Insider in 2018 that he now makes more from his endorsements and advertising deals than he did during his NBA career.
+In 2018, O’Neal disclosed to Business Insider that he makes more from his endorsements and advertising deals than he did during his NBA career.

 With his empire behind him, O’Neal has said that one of his ambitions is to buy Reebok from Adidas.
 Reebok has been owned by Adidas since 2005.

-In O’Neal’s opinion, Adidas has strayed from its days as a brand that focused on basketball and that was a fitness brand rather than an athleisure one.
-He argued that the brand is struggling to compete with Under Armour, Adidas, and Nike as they have a much stronger brand identity.
+In O’Neal’s opinion, Reebok has strayed from its days as a brand focused on basketball and fitness to an athleisure one.
+He argued that the brand is struggling to compete with Under Armour, Adidas, and Nike because they have stronger brand identities.

 Reebok's 2017 Shaq Attaq “Modern” was inspired by Shaquille O'Neal's affinity for martial artsReebok’s 2017 Shaq Attaq “Modern” was inspired by Shaquille O’Neal’s affinity for martial arts (Credit: Reebok)

-O’Neal was estimated to be worth around $400 million in 2016 by Forbes magazine, which makes the likelihood of another shoe line or venture extremely high.
+Forbes magazine estimated O’Neal’s worth at around $400 million in 2016, which makes the likelihood of another shoe line or venture extremely high.

 His wealth has come in part from his investments.
 He started as a bond investor in the 1990s before shifting his focus to the stock market.

-With his strong history of investing in brands that speak to his ideals, it wouldn’t be surprising to see the former NBA star take a step to acquire part ownership of a more established shoe brand.
+With his strong track record of investing in brands that align with his ideals, it wouldn’t be surprising to see the former NBA star take a step toward acquiring a stake in a more established shoe brand.

-The Shaq sneakers range for kids continues to be a best-seller at Walmart, with all of the current offerings on the store’s website coming in at under $20.
+The Shaq sneakers range for kids continues to be a best-seller at Walmart, with all of the current offerings on the store’s website priced under $20.

-While most NBA stars retire to the sport and take up lucrative deals with luxury companies, O’Neal is unique in the field.
+While most NBA stars retire from the sport and take up lucrative deals with luxury companies, O’Neal is unique.

-His NBA career was dominated by conversations around his height and build, which has followed him into the world of sports commentating.
-Every time he appears on our television screens, social media goes crazy over his shoe size.
+Conversations about his height and build dominated his NBA career, and they have followed him into sports commentary.
+Whenever he appears on our television screens, social media goes crazy over his shoe size.

 As a man with many investments, O’Neal prioritizes the aesthetics and accessibility of his sneakers over his profit margin.
-His shoe ventures are entirely different than his NBA contemporaries, and it’s making him a pretty penny in the process.
+His shoe ventures are entirely different from those of his NBA contemporaries, and they’re making him a pretty penny in the process.

 O’Neal has gone from an NBA star known for his impressive height to a business mogul with an investment portfolio and multiple ranges of affordable basketball shoes for kids.